pyconjp/2012.pycon.jp/sphinx/en/sponsor/jobs.rst

    :alt: Job Board
    :width: 500

-PyCon JP Jobs Board page is dedicated to the job listings that PyCon Sponsors have open and are looking for talent This is offered as a service for both sponsors (to advertise their) and for attendees and the Python community as a whole to help connect them with unique job opportunities.
+The PyCon JP Jobs Board is dedicated to the job listings that PyCon Sponsors have open and are looking for talent.
+This is offered as a service for both sponsors (to advertise their) and for attendees and the Python community as a whole to help connect them with unique job opportunities.

 Gold Sponsor
 ============